NBFC Entry into Insurance Business

 In case of NBFC Registration with RBI which are not eligible to participate as joint venture can make an investment into insurance company up to 10% of the owned fund of the NBFC or Rs.
 50 crore whichever is lower it should be treated as an investment and NBFC also has no contingent liability in this regard.
 Only those registered NBFCs can make investment which has profit for the last three continuous years, level of NPA should also be not more than 5% of total outstanding leased/ hire purchase assets and advances taken together and in case of CRAR NBFCs engaged equipment leasing/hire purchase finance activities should not be less than 12% whereas it should be 15 percent if engaged in a loan or investment company.
 In regard to acceptance of public deposits as per the provisions of NBFCs directions exempts the deposits from the relative of director from the purview of public deposits.
 From such depositors, NBFCs are taking separate application forms with suitable notice to their attention that these deposits will be treated as deposits from the director relatives.
 NBFCs are also under the burden of proving that these deposits are from the relatives of the director.
 As well as required there should be a material relation between the depositor and director as on the date of the acceptance of notice.

-In case if there is more than one company whether doing financial activity or not in the same group of the NBFC want to take a stake in the insurance company, then the contribution by all companies in the same group shall be counted for the limit of 50 percent prescribed for the NBFC in an insurance Joint Venture.
+In case if there is more than one company whether doing financial activity or not in the same group of the NBFC want to take a stake in the insurance business, then the contribution by all companies in the same group shall be counted for the limit of 50 percent prescribed for the NBFC in an insurance Joint Venture.